Pulau Tikus: Education

 A nursing college operated by the Penang Adventist Hospital, the Adventist College of Nursing and Health Sciences, is situated at Burmah Road near the hospital itself.

 Health care

 The Penang Adventist Hospital at Burmah Road is one of the more well-known private hospitals in Penang.
-Established in 1924 in the heart of George Town, the hospital has since been relocated to its current grounds within Pulau Tikus.
+Established in 1924, the hospital has since been relocated to its current grounds within Pulau Tikus.
 The hospital complex now includes the five-storey main building with 253 beds and an oncology centre, the latter of which contains radiation treatments.
 As of 2014, Penang Adventist Hospital received about 84,000 patients, 40% of whom were foreigners such as Indonesians.

 Shopping

 There is a Bandar Baru supermarket, located within the Axis Complex at Cantonment Road, which offer more local products.
 Aside from the supermarket, the shopping malls along the nearby Gurney Drive, such as Gurney Plaza and Gurney Paragon, also cater to locals, expatriates and tourists alike.